eggyal/copse/README.md

 In addition to the type parameters familiar from the standard library collections, copse's collections are additionally parameterised by the type of the [`TotalOrder`].
-If the total order is not explicitly named, it defaults to the [`OrdTotalOrder`] for the storage key's [`DefaultComparisonKey`], which yields behaviour analagous to the standard library collections (i.e. sorted by the [`Ord`] trait).
+If the total order is not explicitly named, it defaults to the [`OrdTotalOrder`] for the storage key's [`OrdKeyType`], which yields behaviour analagous to the standard library collections (i.e. sorted by the [`Ord`] trait).
 Explicitly using these items indicates that you could (and probably *should*) ditch copse for the standard library instead.